bderbs30/bderbs30/README.md

 ## :books: Education
 - **Northeastern University**
   - B.S. in Computer Science with a concentration in AI and ML
-  - Expected Graduation: December 2025
+  - Expected Graduation: May 2025